Dartmouth-Data-Analytics-Core/GDSC-Projects/SOP.md

 # GDSC: Building a new project SOP
+**Author: Mike Martinez, November, 2025**

+## Overview

+This standard operating procedure (SOP) describes the standard procedure for core personnel when creating and logging a new project repository within the [Dartmouth Data Analytics Core Github Organization](https://github.com/Dartmouth-Data-Analytics-Core).
+Please follow these steps to ensure:

+- Consistent project naming and structure
+- Proper tracking in the [GDSC-Projects repo](https://github.com/Dartmouth-Data-Analytics-Core/GDSC-Projects)
+- Accurate updates to statistics dashboard

 ## Initializing a project repo
+1. **Create the repository on github**

-1. Create a new private github repository initialized with a README.md
+  - Create a new private github repository initialized with a README.md
-2. Naming convention should be as follows: `YYMMDD-Client-Description`
+  - Naming convention should be as follows: `YYMMDD-Client-Description`
+    - Example: `260101-Smith-kidney-scRNASeq`

+2. **Clone the repository**
-3. On Github Desktop or Git, clone the repository to the respective client folder on Discovery within GMBSR_bioinfo.
-For example, if the project is 260101-Smith-RNASeq, clone the repo to GMBSR_bioinfo/Labs/smith
+  - On Github Desktop or command-line git clone the newly created repository to the appropriate client folder on Discovery `GMBSR_bioinfo/labs/<client_lastname>`

 ## Updating the project master list

-For organization and a public-facing record of our work it is important to update the master list of project housed in the [GDSC-Projects Repo](tps://github.com/Dartmouth-Data-Analytics-Core/GDSC-Projects/).
-The README.md on that repository contains drop down lists of projects, split by client.
-Client names follow alphabetical order.
-Information included in each client table includes the repo name, a data-modality category, a link to the private repo (which only GDSC team members can access) and the date the repo was added.
-A Github action is set such that every time this README.md is modified, or a change is pushed to this repo, a tally of modalities will be updated. **You do not need to manually change this in the readme!** The script which completes the tallying is set to accept harmonized alises for each data modality, but new terms can be addedd in as well within the script [here](https://github.com/Dartmouth-Data-Analytics-Core/GDSC-Projects/blob/main/scripts/tallyModalities.py) under the `ALIASES` section.
-Any term not included in the alises will be counted as its own category.

-**For new clients not already listed:**

-1. Create a new header for this client by alphabetically placing their name within the list using this structure: *You can just copy and paste a block from the README.md and edit as necessary!*
+The [GDSC-Projects repo](https://github.com/Dartmouth-Data-Analytics-Core/GDSC-Projects) maintains a centralized list of **all active projects**.

+Each project entry is used for:

+  - Core personell's ability to quickly locate a project directory of interest.
+  - Public visibility of our analytical breadth
+  - Automated modality tallying via Github Actions

+**Important notes**

+  - The [tallying sript](https://github.com/Dartmouth-Data-Analytics-Core/GDSC-Projects/blob/main/scripts/tallyModalities.py) runs **automatically** after each push or modification to the README.md, **do not manually edit modality counts**

+  - Valid modality aliases are listed in the tallying script under the `ALIASES` section

+  - If you introduce a new modality name, add it a an alias in the script to keep the counts harmonized (i.e, RNA-Seq is the same as RNAseq, but if one is not listed in the aliases, they will be counted as separate categories.)

+**Adding a new client**

+If the client is not already listed, create a new expandable section using a (< details > block) in alphabetical order.
+If easier, you can also copy a pre-existing block, paste in the correct location, and modify the tabular information as needed

 ```
 <details>